Kitsuki

 Getting around

-In Kitsuki, getting around is simple on foot, as the town’s main sights—including the samurai districts and Kitsuki Castle—are all close together and easily walkable.
+In Kitsuki, getting around on foot is easy, as the town’s main sights — including the samurai districts and Kitsuki Castle — are all conveniently located close together.

 Attractions